Fence Lake, New Mexico

 Fence Lake is a census-designated place located in southwestern Cibola County, New Mexico, United States.
-Designated in 1980 by the United States Census Bureau, Fence Lake had a population of 42 as of the 2010 census.
-The area is largely ranchland, and there are few businesses there.
-It was named after a small village which is contained within its boundaries.
+Designated in 1980 by the United States Census Bureau, Fence Lake had a population of 17 as of the 2020 census.

 Geography

 Fence Lake is located along New Mexico State Road 36, 33 mi south of NM 53.
 It is 63 mi south of Gallup and 40 mi northwest of Quemado.